paoloff/STAT542-Statistical-Learning/Projects/Project 1- Housing Prices in Ames/README.md

         - We did winsorization for these features because they only impact the housing price linearly within a range.
 For example, when a house becomes surprisingly large, its indoor area no longer contributes to its price linearly.
 We set 95% as the upper bound, ie, values in both training and testing data larger than the 95 percentile value in the training data were replaced by it.

-2. Model Selection
+- Model Selection

     - We chose to use ElasticNet model in our implementation.
 The lambda range was np.exp(np.linspace(-1, -21, num=200)), and the alpha was 0.2.
 The model implementation was based on glmnet_python package.

-3. Performance and Running Time
+- Performance and Running Time

     - Using ElasticNet with $\lambda$-range of np.exp(np.linspace(-1, -21, num=200)) and $\alpha=0.2$, we recorded error below benchmark for every train-test split.

-## III.
-Regression Tree Model
+## 3. Regression Tree Model

 - For the Regression Tree Model, we used the XG Boost algorithm.
 Compared to the Linear Regression, this model required less pre-processing steps and gave very similar error rates.

-1. Data Pre-processing
+- Data Pre-processing
     - We utilized dummy coding and kept all features from train dataset.
 Keep all levels even if binary, and throw away all unseen features in the test dataset.

-2. Model Selection
+- Model Selection
    - We utilized XGBoost with 1000 trees, 0.05 learning rate, each round use 50% randomly picked data to train the new tree.
 We used 100% of features when training a new tree.

-## IV.
-Results
+## 4. Results

 - We performed all tests on free Goggle's Colab.